lamelyan/blog-hugo/content/posts/real-time-notifications-with-signalr/index.md

 ### Authentication

-To deliver real-time notifications, SignalR establishes a web socket connection.
+To deliver real-time notifications, SignalR establishes a connection.

-It's an authenticated connection and the authentication JWT token is sent as a query in URL.
+Because of browser API limitation, when establishing connection via websocket, the JWT token needs to be sent in a query string.

-In Startup.cs, there is specific logic to read this token and add it to our context.
+And because of that,  there is specific logic in Startup.cs to read this token and add it to our context.

 This allows us to read token information (such as claims) in order to get information about the user.

 ```csharp